diwalkerdev/Aim/README.md

  * build type (Release, Debug, Sanitized)
  * etc.

-Each build target and corresponding `target.toml` file must have its own directory ideally named using a unique identifier that comprises the 'parts' that make up the build.
-For example, `builds/linux-clang++-release/target.toml` indicates that the target file describes a project that is a `release` build, uses the `clang++` compiler and is for the `linux` operating system.
+Each build target and corresponding `target.py` file must have its own directory ideally named using a unique identifier that comprises the 'parts' that make up the build.
+For example, `builds/linux-clang++-release/target.py` indicates that the target file describes a project that is a `release` build, uses the `clang++` compiler and is for the `linux` operating system.

 As an example, if you were developing an application for both Windows and Linux, you may end up with a build directory structure like the following:
- * `builds/linux-clang++-release/target.toml`
+ * `builds/linux-clang++-release/target.py`
- * `builds/linux-clang++-debug/target.toml`
+ * `builds/linux-clang++-debug/target.py`
- * `builds/windows-clangcl-release/target.toml`
+ * `builds/windows-clangcl-release/target.py`
- * `builds/windows-clangcl-debug/target.toml`
+ * `builds/windows-clangcl-debug/target.py`

-Note: each `target.toml` file must be written out in full for each target that you need to support.
+Note: each `target.py` file must be written out in full for each target that you need to support.
 There is no way for target files to share information or to depend on another.
 While this leads to duplication between target files, it makes them very explicit and makes debugging builds much easier.